Teddi Mellencamp Is Rumored To Be Leaving "RHOBH" Amid Controversy

 "Get rid of her or we're out!" reads one comment on the petition.

 It looks like the fan outcry may have worked after all.
-Page Six reports that Mellencamp may be the next Housewife to be shown the door, with an insider saying that network executives just weren't feeling what she was bringing to the show.
+The Daily Mail reports that Mellencamp may be the next Housewife to be shown the door, with an insider saying that network executives just weren't feeling what she was bringing to the show.

 "The network has not been impressed with her performance on the show,” an insider told the outlet.
 “They considered cutting her last season but gave her one last chance.”